A rainwater harvesting model for your home, garden or even small farm is an imperative before you turn the first sod.

 Perhaps your municipal supply is not well treated, and you are regularly getting diarrhea; many towns in South Africa now have a very high bacterial count.

-And if you live in the Third World, the water is probably cut off periodically for one reason or another; theft of the copper wire supplying the pumps is a common source of irritation in our lawless land.
+And if you live in the Third World as I do, the water supply is probably unreliable, and cut off periodically without notice for one reason or another; theft of the copper wire supplying the pumps is a common source of irritation in our lawless land.

 Large parts of Johannesburg were recently without water for a whole week.
-Edendale in my own neck of the woods has been without for months.
+Parts of Edendale in my own neck of the woods has been without for months.

 "With the world's population expected to grow by one third to more than nine billion by the year 2050, the world will need